📖 Table of Contents

 <img src="cat.jpg" alt="A cute cat">

-text for accessibility and better search rankings.
+alt text for images.
+It improves accessibility and search ranking.7.
+Lists and Tables

-Unordered List:
+Unordered List

 <ul>